Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Introduction

 \section{Introduction}

-\paragraph{Motivation} Connected vehicle systems communicate with changing and evolving external systems, such as different types of charging infrastructures or user devices \cite{Kirpes2019}.
+\textbf{Motivation} Connected vehicle systems communicate with changing and evolving external systems, such as different types of charging infrastructures or user devices \cite{Kirpes2019}.
 This leads to continuously changing requirements.
 For example, a vehicle functionality may need to be synchronized with feature updates of a smartphone app \cite{Vogelsang2020}.
 For companies in complex automotive development partnerships this leads to the challenge that frequently changing \textit{stakeholder requirements}, which express business needs or business goals, must be compiled into high-quality \textit{system requirements} and \textit{system tests} in an iterative system development \cite{Kasauli2021}.
 The decomposition of stakeholder requirements to system requirements is part of the requirements analysis phase as defined in automotive standards \cite{AutomotiveSIG2015, Mueller2016, ISO26262_2018}, where the resulting artifact is the \emph{system requirements specification}.
 This specification is a key boundary document \cite{Wohlrab2020} for subsequent system design and validation activities.
 The validation activities in turn rely on \emph{test specifications} as a result of the test design phase \cite{AutomotiveSIG2015, Juhnke2020}.
 Consequently, system requirements and test specifications determine the subsequent system design and validation, and hence the overall system quality.
 Moreover, they have a high impact on the collaborative development of automotive systems across departments and companies \cite{Kasauli2021, Wohlrab2020}.

-\paragraph{Problem and Previous Work} Due to frequent changing stakeholder requirements, practitioners increasingly fail to specify high-quality requirements and tests for complex automotive systems \cite{Kasauli2021, Liebel2019}.
-We already addressed this research gap in previous work \cite{Wiecher2021c} and proposed an \emph{integrated and iterative requirements analysis and test specification} approach to support both the analysis and specification of requirements and tests in an early development phase.
-This approach combines a test-case generation technique \cite{Fischbach2022} with formal and scenario-based requirements modeling \cite{Wiecher2019, Wiecher2020, Wiecher2021} aiming to automate test-case design and the analysis of functional requirements.
+\textbf{Problem and Previous Work} Due to frequent changing stakeholder requirements, practitioners increasingly fail to specify high-quality system requirements and tests for complex automotive systems \cite{Kasauli2021, Liebel2019}.
+We already addressed this research gap in previous work and proposed an \emph{integrated and iterative requirements analysis and test specification} approach to support both the analysis and specification of requirements and tests in an early development phase \cite{Fischbach2022, Wiecher2019, Wiecher2020, Wiecher2021, Wiecher2021c}